thisismiller/zig-wasm-string-test/README.md

-# zig-wasm-test
+# zig-wasm-string-test

-A minimal Web Assembly example built from Zig's init-lib.
+A minimal Web Assembly example of string handling, built from [zig-wasm-test](https://github.com/meheleventyone/zig-wasm-test).

 ## Building

-To build this project with a working Zig at 0.9.1 and TypeScript install at the project root just type.
+This project was developed using zig 0.10.0.

 ```
 zig build